sarveshm555/hiver-ai-email-response/README.md

 - Provides concrete examples to guide generation.
 - Allows the LLM to generate a new response rather than simply selecting an existing reply.

-Fine-tuning was not selected because 132 unique pairs provide limited training data and fine-tuning would add unnecessary complexity for this prototype.
+Fine-tuning was not selected because 132 unique pairs provide limited training data, and fine-tuning would add unnecessary complexity for this prototype.

 ## 7. Generative Model